 To that theory, I respond by saying stop being lazy and utilize your network or even your locale to find prospects.
 You’d be surprised how much a bit of optimized SEO on your website can help attract new clients locally thanks to Google or Bing searches.
 Being more proactive rather than just settling for devaluing jobs.

 I promise you that if you position yourself correctly these bidding sites will never be a consideration for you going forward.

-I would argue that there is a time and place for spec work.
+I would argue that there are a time and place for spec work.
 My own policy (and advice) is if you are working for free then it should be on something that will potentially earn you work later.
-I feel it should also be work that you have complete control on like an unsolicited redesign or something of that nature.
+I feel it should also be work that you have complete control over like an unsolicited redesign or something of that nature.